 - 1. Subject to Subdivision C (the Speaker and the Deputy Speaker) and to Subsection (2), the Standing Orders of the Parliament shall make provision in respect of the chairmanship of the Parliament and of Committees of the Whole. - 2.
-No Minister may preside in the Parliament or in a Committee of the Whole.

-113. QUORUM

-- 1. The quorum for a sitting of the Parliament is one-third of the number of seats in the Parliament at the time. - 2.
-The Standing Orders of the Parliament shall make provision for the action to be taken in the event of a lack of or loss of a quorum at any time.
+No Minister may preside in the Parliament or in a Committee of the Whole. - 113.
+QUORUM - 1.
+The quorum for a sitting of the Parliament is one-third of the number of seats in the Parliament at the time.